-ABS is activated during braking under certain road or stopping conditions.
-ABS-inducing conditions can include ice, snow, gravel, bumps, railroad tracks, loose debris, or panic stops.
+ABS is activated during braking when the system detects one or more wheels begins to lock.
+Road conditions such as ice, snow, gravel, bumps, railroad tracks, loose debris, or panic stops may increase the likelihood of ABS activation(s).

-You may experience the following when the brake system goes into anti-lock:
+You also may experience the following when ABS activates:

-- The ABS motor running (it may continue to run for a short time after the stop). - A clicking sound of solenoid valves. - Brake pedal pulsations. - A slight drop or fall away of the brake pedal at the end of the stop.
+- The ABS motor noise (it may continue to run for a short time after the stop).

+- The clicking sound of solenoid valves.

+- Brake pedal pulsations.

+- A slight drop of the brake pedal at the end of the stop.

+These are all normal characteristics of ABS.

-- The Anti-Lock Brake System contains sophisticated electronic equipment that may be susceptible to interference caused by improperly installed, or high output radio transmitting equipment.
+• The ABS contains sophisticated electronic equipment that may be susceptible to interference caused by improperly installed or high output radio transmitting equipment.
 This interference can cause possible loss of anti-lock braking capability.
-Installation of such equipment should be performed by qualified professionals. - Pumping of the Anti-Lock Brakes will diminish their effectiveness and may lead to a collision.
+Installation of such equipment should be performed by qualified professionals.

+- Pumping of the Anti-Lock Brakes will diminish their effectiveness and may lead to a collision.
 Pumping makes the stopping distance longer.
-Just press firmly on your brake pedal when you need to slow down or stop. - The Anti-Lock Brake System cannot prevent collisions, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.
+Just press firmly on your brake pedal when you need to slow down or stop. - The ABS cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded. - The ABS cannot prevent collisions, including those resulting from excessive speed in turns, following another vehicle too closely, or hydroplaning.

-- The capabilities of an ABS-equipped vehicle must never be exploited in a reckless or dangerous manner, which could jeopardize the user's safety or the safety of others. - The ABS cannot prevent the natural laws of physics from acting on the vehicle, nor can it increase braking or steering efficiency beyond that afforded by the condition of the vehicle brakes and tires or the traction afforded.
+• The capabilities of an ABS equipped vehicle must never be exploited in a reckless or dangerous manner that could jeopardize the user's safety or the safety of others.